vectary/vectary.github.io/viewer-api/parameters.md

 ## gestureHandling (string, default: inferior)
 Controls the scrolling behavior of Viewer.
 Allowed values:
-- `gestureHandling=“superior”` - scene can be zoomed by scrolling the mouse over the scene.
+- `gestureHandling=“superior"` - scene can be zoomed by scrolling the mouse over the scene.
-- `gestureHandling=“inferior”` (default) - forces user to hold the Cmd (Mac) or Ctrl (PC) for zooming with mouse scroll.
+- `gestureHandling=“inferior"` (default) - forces user to hold the Cmd (Mac) or Ctrl (PC) for zooming with mouse scroll.
 This option is useful when loading the viewer in fullscreen.

 ## showGesturePrompts (num, default: 1)
 If set to 0, no prompts instructing users on how to control the scene (e.g. using Cmd+Scroll to zoom) will be shown.